zachhardesty7/tamper-monkey-scripts-collection/README.md

 ### Installation

-* Download and compress all files in this repo into a .zip file.
-* Import .zip into Tampermonkey under the utilities tab.
+Download and import .zip into Tampermonkey under the utilities tab.

 ### Execution